Plastilin-Bioinformatics/.github/profile/README.md

 The company site is - [https://plastilin.team/](https://plastilin.team/)

 This is a repository of the Bioinformatics department.
-Here we store our pipelines and scripts genomic data analysis.
+Here we store our pipelines and scripts for genomic data analysis.

 ---